 Within any major corporation is the top level/tier management positions, which usually require either seniority or considerable educational background to achieve.
 According to Amtrak its positions in this area include marketing, government affairs, employee communications, additional IT positions, and Human Resources (HR).
 Nearly all such fields are the "tip of the spear" so to speak and at the forefront in leading the company in new directions while increasing efficiency and overall operations.
 These jobs can be very stressful but likewise rewarding if you enjoy business development and the general corporate environment.

-At the other end of the spectrum from corporate is the entry level field.
-Amtrak has a wide range of job titles in this area ranging from associate claims specialist, trainmaster, trackman/mechanic, and customer service representative to electrical engineer, technologist, and administrative assistant.
+If you are interested in Amtrak jobs at the entry level, such as directly out of college, the railroad has a wide range of titles in this area ranging from associate claims specialist, trainmaster, trackman/mechanic, and customer service representative to electrical engineer, technologist, and administrative assistant.
 As you can see, some of these overlap within other fields.
 Finally, please bear in mind that while the private freight railroads offer similar positions to many of those mentioned above, Amtrak is quite different because it is so heavily involved with the general public.
 This means employees must have very good people and communication skills with an ability to handle stress and pressure, usually on the spot.
 As a result, you will likely either be helping passengers during actual trips or via public relations, something that private railroads almost never deal with today.Home › Railroad Jobs › Amtrak Careers